 - In reviewing the registry agreement and registrar agreement, the WG notes that the amount of data that contracted parties must share is limited in scope.
 However, the WG observed a number of benefits from integrating data and/or metrics into the policy development process, as described in the observations for Charter Question C. - These benefits derived from a data-driven process could influence the actions of the affected parties, as the benefits or even harm caused from recommendations are likely to directly impact those parties.
 As a result, while the WG believes that providing data can be time-consuming, the effort may ultimately be worthwhile if it results in better solutions. - The WG realizes that providing data can at times be problematic for contracted parties as their data may be sensitive and/or proprietary.
 The WG considered options that would provide the confidentiality required by parties being asked to contribute data and/or metrics. - The WG developed a set of principles for data requests to attempt to address the concerns of the contracted parties.
 These principles were then integrated into a decision tree, available in Annex B, to assist future WG's in choosing the best course of action to obtain data and/or metrics when deemed to be beneficial to the policy development process.
 Below is a non-exhaustive list of key principles identified for requesting data and/or metrics from contracted parties.
-Further deliberations and community input also mentioned that these principles are applicable for all types of data/metrics in addition to any data that might be supplied by contracted parties.
-The request for and usage of the data: - Should be non-discriminatory among registrars/registries and data providers listed should also be treated as confidential - o Should clearly state the purpose for which the data and/or metrics will be used - Should maintain the confidentiality of the data and/or metrics unless otherwise agreed - o Should be anonymized and aggregated, unless otherwise agreed
+The request and usage of the data: - Should be non-discriminatory among registrars/registries and data providers listed should also be treated as confidential

-- Provide adequate safeguards to protect against unauthorized access or disclosure, consistent with ICANN's policy development process - Consider whether the data can be collected directly by ICANN or indirectly (i.e., collected and processed by an independent third-party) - Retail and wholesale pricing shall not be provided for use in consensus policy development (refer to Registry & Registrar agreements) - Special care should be taken when Personally Identifiable Information (PII) data is involved - Data should be stored only so long as required for the specified policy development effort, and should be destroyed upon completion - Request of data that do not have contractual obligations, data source owners should have a unilateral opt out if they determine that the data is sensitive (mostly applicable to contracted parties) - The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
+- o Clearly state the purpose for which the data and/or metrics will be used - Should maintain the confidentiality of the data and/or metrics unless otherwise agreed - Should be anonymized and aggregated, unless otherwise agreed - Provide adequate safeguards to protect against unauthorized access or disclosure, consistent with ICANN's policy development process - Consider whether the data can be collected directly by ICANN or indirectly (i.e., collected and processed by an independent third-party) - Retail and wholesale pricing shall not be provided for use in consensus policy development (refer to Registry & Registrar agreements) - Special care should be taken when Personally Identifiable Information (PII) data is involved - The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
 However, a service provider is expected to require funding and the WG believes that the cost of providing data should not be borne by the contracted parties. - The WG also cited how issues could be better informed at the "Issue Identification" phase of the Policy Development Process and determined that this could contribute to better management of capacity issues currently experienced in the GNSO. - ICANN must share in the commitment to promote fact-based decision making, which may include financially supporting the collection and processing of data from contracted parties or provision of data from other independent sources.